An Ensemble Method for Producing Word Representations focusing on the Greek Language: Introduction

 \section{Introduction}

-During the last few years, neural networks have significantly affected many Natural Language Processing (NLP) tasks.
-One of those tasks is representation learning for words, also known as word embeddings, which is a very useful unsupervised learning technique.
-Word embeddings can be beneficial for most NLP applications by increasing the overall system accuracy and capturing different aspects of similarity among words.
-The main idea behind word embeddings is the distributional hypothesis, which states that the meaning of a word can be captured by the context in which it appears.
+Neural networks have significantly affected Natural Language Processing (NLP) tasks.
+One of those tasks is representation learning for words, also known as word embeddings that represent words/tokens in a low dimensional Hilbert space where similarity computations are feasible and enable machine learning algorithms.
+The main idea behind word embeddings is the distributional hypothesis \cite{harris1954distributional}, which states that the meaning of a word can be captured by the context in which it appears.

-Even we live in the NLP era passing from static word representations to dynamic (contextualized) word representations, there are still applications where static word embeddings (word2vec, fasttext, glove) are used, like in various RNNs/CNNs models.
-It is also known that in various NLP tasks best results are achieved when using a concatenation of contex-aware word embeddings with static word embeddings \cite{peters-etal-2018-deep,akbik2018contextual}.
+Word embeddings are beneficial for most NLP applications increasing the overall performance and capturing different aspects of similarity among words.
+Numerous researches have shown these benefits in sequence tagging \cite{ma2016end, lample2016neural} and text classification \cite{kim2014convolutional}.
+Recently, \citet{qi2018and} have shown that pretrained word embeddings may be a valuable feature in machine translation, particularly in low-resource scenarios.

-Many different approaches have been proposed for producing static word vectors.
-Two of the most popular approaches are the Skip-gram and the Continuous Bag-of-Words (CBOW) architectures, as implemented in word2vec \cite{Mikolov2013a} and fastText \cite{Bojanowski2017}.
-In the skip-gram model, nearby words are predicted given a source word, while in the CBOW model, the source word is predicted according to its context.
-Even though these two methods produce high-quality word representations, each method achieves the highest possible accuracy in distinct categories of the word analogy questions.
-More precisely, the skip-gram method achieves high accuracy in semantic categories, while the CBOW method performs best in syntactic tasks.
+While living in the NLP era passing from static word representations to dynamic (contextualized) word representations, there are still applications where static word embeddings (word2vec, fastText, GloVe) are used, such as various RNNs/CNNs models.
+It is also known that in various NLP tasks, using a concatenation of context-aware word embeddings with static word embeddings \cite{peters-etal-2018-deep,akbik2018contextual} achieves better results.

-Our newly proposed architecture is trying to combine the benefits from both Skip-gram and CBOW approaches.
-The Continuous Bag-of-Skip-grams (CBOS) model achieves competitively high accuracy in semantic and syntactic categories compared to the aforementioned models.
-These results lead to an overall increased accuracy of the word embeddings.
+We propose a new architecture \textbf{Continuous Bag-of-Skip-grams (CBOS)}, aiming to combine the benefits from Skip-gram and CBOW approaches.
+Our model achieves competitively high accuracy across different tasks compared to the aforementioned models.
+These results lead to an overall increased performance of the word embeddings.
 In addition, the CBOS architecture does not increase the computational cost significantly due to its efficient implementation.
 Thus CBOS can be trained on vast amounts of text corpora within a reasonable time.